ahmadjazmawi1/RestaurantAPI/README.txt

 When you type npm install, all the dependencies will be downloaded

 RUN:
 Step 2.
 Run the mongo daemon.
-To do this, open a terminal in the same folder as my assignment, and type mongod --dbpath=dbname dbname is the name of the directory that you want to use as a database
+To do this, open a terminal in the same folder as my code, and type mongod --dbpath=dbname dbname is the name of the directory that you want to use as a database